 Although this is startling, these rates do not improve into adulthood.
 In fact, within the course of a lifetime, one out of every two men and one out of every three women will likely develop cancer.
 Now considered a part of modern culture and society, there is nothing ‘normal’ about this disease.

 Although highly complex, to put it simply — chemicals, in this case, pesticides, can trigger cancer due to hormone disruption, DNA damage, inflammation, and more.
-Known as ‘carcinogens’ — these substances essentially promote cancer in otherwise healthy individuals.
+Known as ‘carcinogens’ — these substances essentially promote cancer in otherwise healthy but susceptible individuals.

 While focusing on an overview of related research, this meta-analysis identified 22 studies that assessed the association between diabetes and pesticides.
-Showcasing a significant link pesticide exposure and risk of diabetes, scientists now believe that environmental contaminants may play a role in the development of this disease.
+Showcasing a significant link between pesticide exposure and risk of diabetes, scientists now believe that environmental contaminants may play a role in the development of this disease.

 Since the mid-1980s, rates of asthma have skyrocketed in the United States.
 Affecting approximately 16 million people, this chronic condition can be life-threatening.
 With over 40 studies linking pesticides to asthma, this research not only shows that pesticides trigger asthma attacks — they may also be a root cause.

-According to recent research, conducted by scientists at UC Berkeley, childrem who live near farms that use the pesticide, elemental sulfur, are at an increased risk of respiratory problems.
+According to recent research, conducted by scientists at UC Berkeley, children who live near farms that use the pesticide, elemental sulfur, are at an increased risk of respiratory problems.
 Being the most heavily used pesticide in California, elemental sulfur use was linked to poorer respiratory health.
 This included more asthma-related symptoms and reduced lung function.